Helping residents stay warm and well in their homes - Dorothy & her new air source heat pump

 Earlier this year, Manchester City Council began to retrofit social houses across Manchester, in an effort to combat climate change and help people to stay warm and well in their homes.
 These installations included air source heat pumps, which absorbs heat from outside a building and releases it inside.

-With Dorothy had a heat pump installed in her home, she found the new technology hard to understand, as she was only given a complicated manual by the installer.
+When Dorothy had a heat pump installed in her home, she found the new technology hard to understand, as she was only given a complicated manual by the installer.
 As a result, she was scared to use her new heating system and feared leaving the house in case something were to happen.
+Dorothy lives alone and has respiratory issues which can be impacted through cold conditions, making it all the more important for her heating system to work efficiently.

-As part of Groundwork Greater Manchester’s work through In Our Nature, Dorothy met Shammy, one of Groundwork’s Green Doctors.
+As part of Groundwork Greater Manchester’s work through In Our Nature, Dorothy met Shammy, one of Groundwork’s Green Doctors through an event at the church she regularly attends.
 Shammy helped Dot to feel more confident using her heat pump, collaborating with external installers to give Dorothy and her neighbours a proper run through of the controls and the best way to use the system.
-On average, according to Octopus Energy, Air Source Heat Pumps can save up to £264 per year when used properly.

 “Shammy has been a great help, and I feel more comfortable leaving the house now that I know how to use the new system.”